DesuDes/string-format/README.md

 const THE_EXAMPLE = { myRawJSONString: JSON.stringify(JSON_MAIN) };
 ```

-Indicate `!` to automatically interpret the JSON string and use the existing notations discussed previously like the `.` and `@` notation to access its properties.
+Indicate `!` to automatically interpret the JSON string and use the existing notations discussed to access its properties.

 ```
 formatString("Hello {{:!myRawJSONString.name}}.", THE_EXAMPLE); //OUTPUT: Hello Tiger.